sezanzeb/input-remapper/README.md

 <p align="center"><a href="readme/usage.md">Usage</a> - <a href="readme/macros.md">Macros</a> - <a href="#installation">Installation</a> - <a href="readme/development.md">Development</a> - <a href="#screenshots">Screenshots</a> - <a href="readme/examples.md">Examples</a></p>

 <p align="center"><img src="readme/pylint.svg"/> <img src="readme/coverage.svg"/></p>

+#### Known Issues (Beta Branch)

+ * The GUI is currently is not adapted to reflect all new features and might behave strange.
+   Mapping a gamepad to mouse is currently not possible in the GUI.
+   Also mapping joystick or mouse axis to buttons might not work.
+   Those are only limitations of the GUI, when editing the preset manually all those features are still available.

 ## Installation